sonarplugins/sonarplugins.github.io/_posts/2025-03-11-bitegardenPortfolio.markdown

 description: Provides a big picture of your server with all the aggregated measures in a single view
 details:
 seo:
-  name: Overview Report for SonarQubeâ¢ Server
+  name: Overview Report for SonarQube Server
-  headline: Overview Report for SonarQubeâ¢ Server - SonarQube Plugin
+  headline: Overview Report for SonarQube Server - SonarQube Plugin
   type: ItemPage

 ---